Commonly Asked Questions and Answers Regarding the Pharmacy Technician Registration Process

 Although the Board sets standards for the approval of pharmacy technician training programs, the Board rules do not require individuals seeking to become registered as a pharmacy technician to take a formal training course.
 Completion of such a course would not change any on-site training requirements required for pharmacy technicians.

-Are pharmacy technicians required to maintain both their PTCB certification and state registration?
+Are pharmacy technicians required to maintain both their PTCB certification or ExCPT certification AND state registration?

-Board rules require pharmacy technicians to have a current PTCB certification in order to complete the initial registration.
-Once a technician is registered with TSBP, they may choose whether or not to maintain their PTCB certification.
+Board rules require pharmacy technicians to have a current PTCB certification or ExCPT certification in order to complete the initial registration.
+Once a technician is registered with TSBP, they may choose whether or not to maintain their PTCB certification or ExCPT certification.
+Although maintaining national certification is not necessary to practice as a pharmacy technician in Texas, many pharmacy technicians choose to maintain their PTCB or ExCPT certifications because (1) several large employers require national certification in addition to state registration and (2) it can assist in technician registration in other states, should the technician choose to move outside of Texas.

 Are pharmacy technicians required to obtain continuing education (CE)?